spacemeshos/testnet-guide/devnet.md

 ## Devnet 0.2 Mini Technical FAQ
 Q: My node stopped syncing.
 I waited a long time but the current layer doesn't advance.
 What should I do?

-A: Stop the node process by preccing `ctrl-c` in the terminal window you started the node at.
+A: Stop the node process by pressing `ctrl-c` in the terminal window you started the node at.
 Delete local node data folder `~/spacemesh/<devnet_id>/` and proof of spacetime data from your post directory if you created any, and start it again.

 ---